Alrysc/onb_docs/docs/lua/control_structures.md

 Note that there is no `do` or `end`, like other loops.

-Unlike `while`, `repeat-until` will alwayss run the body at least once.
+Unlike `while`, `repeat-until` will always run the body at least once.
 The boolean expression is checked after the body runs instead of before.

 ```lua